nyachiro/SME-Management/README.md

-Project Outline: Full Stack SME Management System Using React and Spring Boot
+Full Stack SME Management System Using React and Spring Boot

-Note: An SME (Small and Medium-sized Enterprise) refers to small-scale businesses such as retail shops or service providers.
+An SME (Small and Medium-sized Enterprise) refers to small-scale businesses such as retail shops or service providers.
 This system aims to streamline daily operations and enhance business insights for such enterprises.

 Context
 We are developing a Single Vendor SME Management Software to simplify and automate operations within small retail environments.
 The system will consist of five integrated modules:

  Inventory Management (with product categorization)
  Suppliers
  Point of Sale (POS)